top of page

 That said, I'd be remiss if I didn't mention that no fast train goes to Siena, so even the Trenitalia train forces you to switch, but it's to another train.

 Italo's seat configuration is also different.
 Half the seats face the front with the other half facing the rear, with the seats in the middle facing each other.
-The reason I mention this is because, for those of you whose stomachs hate it when you look backwards while moving forward might not have a great time on Italo since there's no way to request a front-facing seat.
+The reason I mention this is because, for those of you who have stomachs that hate it when you look backwards while moving forward might not have a great time on Italo since there's no way to request a front-facing seat.
 Lastly, each of the seats has a little seatback table that you can use to place a laptop or snack.

 So, what is Trenitalia?